Make GitHub Actions faster

 Use a hosted runner provider that supports GitHub Actions runner labels.
 StarSling is one option for Ubuntu/Linux jobs: install the GitHub App and change the runner label to starsling-ubuntu-24.04.

-Common causes are slow runner CPU, queue time, missing dependency caches, Docker build time, serial jobs, oversized test suites, cache misses, required checks on the critical path, and workflows that run on irrelevant file changes.
+The ones that usually dominate the run: runner CPU, queue time, dependency installs without a warm cache, Docker build time, jobs running serially, oversized test suites, cache misses, required checks on the critical path, and workflows that run on irrelevant file changes.
+Profile a run first, then start with whichever one owns the most wall-clock time.

 Are faster GitHub Actions runners enough?